kannel-outis/Iroyin_NewsApp/README.md

 ```bash
     flutter pub get
 ```
-5. When done, Run The command Line Below To install and Launch App on your Connected/Emulator
+5. When done, Run The command Line Below To install and Launch App on your Connected Device
 ```bash
     Flutter run
 ```